RealJobCheck

 Two inputs feed this research.
 The first is public data from the agencies that track fraud: the FTC, the BBB, and the FBI's IC3.
 The second is what the job checker observes across the postings people submit - which signals fire, how often, and in what combinations - reported only in aggregate and never tied to any individual person.

-As the checker sees more postings, this section grows into a live picture of what job scams look like right now.
+As the checker sees more postings, our live Job Scam Tracker grows into a current picture of what job scams look like right now.
 If you cite a figure from here, a link back to the source page is all we ask.
 For the practical version, the complete guide turns the data into a checklist.